qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 </div>

 What a complex filter it is!
-To begin with, we decided to interrupt Weaviate search, because after 1 hour of waiting, ETA was ~9hrs.
+Firstly, we decided to interrupt Weaviate search, because after 1 hour of waiting, ETA was ~9hrs.
 In addition, Redis decreased its RPS to 0.4% of its no-filter search RPS!
 And no wonder why, but ElasticSearch, which usually is more precise with filtered search, lost 0.6 of precision points!
 These results demonstrate that despite the importance of float filters, they haven't been properly implemented in most engines.